Case binding – books with a hardcover

-Case Binding is how we bind hardcover books.
+Case Binding is for hardcover books.

 Case binding.
 What is it?
-Simply, it is any book binding with a hard cover made from thick binding board, and has a cover wrap material permanently glued to the board.
+Simply, it is any book bound with a hard cover made from thick binding board, and has a cover wrap material permanently glued to the board.
 We throw around a lot of terms in bookbinding, whether it be for printing on press, or printing on demand.
 We also call them hardcover books or case bound books.

-The book block within a case binding.
+The book block within the case binding.

 Books come in many dimensions.
 We actually allow most custom dimensions here at Star Print Brokers.
 But, books can print on different paper stock finishes, and paper weight can vary — not to mention page count.
 We adjust the binding method to the book.
 So, how do we bind the book block — that is, all the pages — into the given binding method?